Bishwadeep2019/Bishwadeep2019/README.md

 ### Hi there 👋 This is Bishwadeep Ghosh.
-I am a full stack web developer I have completed my graduation in 2022
+I am a full stack web developer